 Most of the main churches, however, were constructed in the 13th century after the originals were destroyed in an earthquake.

 And some of the damage can still be seen today.
 The walls surrounding the former refectory only stand to a fraction of their original height.
 The space, now an empty courtyard, appears to act as a cemetery for broken kachkar cross-stones.

 Something else you’ll notice in front of the monastery is a statue of Mkhitar Gosh, the monastery’s founder.
 This important historical figure was both a writer and a monk.

 Gosh wrote law codes which were utilized not only in Armenia but in other European countries as well.
 Supposedly, he did this in response to Islamic Sharia law which was gaining traction throughout the region at the time.

 The first doorway you’ll encounter leads to the large gavit of the main church.
 It contains large columns in addition to the graves of feudal lords who helped fund Goshavank Monastery over the years.

 The monastery’s main church, St. Astvatsin (Holy Mother of God), features a large domed hall.
-Looking up, you’ll notice that the dome is a modern glass reconstruction which provides plenty of natural light.
+Looking up, you’ll notice that the dome is a modern glass reconstruction which allows for plenty of natural light to pass through.

 But the top highlight of Goshavank Monastery, in my opinion is the exquisite kachkar known as Aseghnagorts, situated outside Grigor Lusavorich Church.